 - Some would argue that the upper limits of the recommendations are too high.
 For example, one study found that drinking more than two units a day for men and more than one unit a day for women significantly increases the risk of developing certain cancers.

-In general, the more you drink above these limits, the more harmful alcohol is likely to be.
+In general, the more alcohol is drunk above these limits, the more harmful alcohol is likely to be.

 A unit of alcohol is about equal to: